cheme/web3/standard.md

 xtensiblenbID : allow multiple ID or 0 ID xtensiblecontentsize : when null means it is a ID only triple

-xtensible size, means is define by fix length except if first bit is null (size superior to half maxsize), therefore it means that size overflow and a subsequent buffersize is define by this first byte minus its first bit (255/2 length).
+xtensible size, means is define by fix length except if first bit is null (size superior to half maxsize), therefore it means that size overflow and a subsequent additional buffersize is define by this first byte minus its first bit (255/2 length).

-Then this byte is skiped and new byte size is use (with same rule on first byte for possible additional size (subsequent byte is cumulative)).
+Then this byte is skiped and new byte size is use (with same rule on first byte for possible additional size (subsequent bytes size defs are cumulative)).
 For example ~2byte, first byte is drop and 4bytes are read because first byte value was (10000010).
 It is the same as saying if depending on first byte double size and drop byte but keeping 7 bit of info for case where size is ok.

+Size are defined in a **big endian** manner.

 A frame should be :